Abhishekkk18/Abhishekkk18/README.md

 ## Team Details
 <details>
   <summary>Detail</summary>

-  > Semester: 3rd Sem B.Tech.
+  **Semester:** 3rd Sem B.Tech.
 CSE

-  > Section: S2
+  **Section:** S2

-  > Member-1: 221CS213, Chanakya Pavan Kumar S, chanakya.221cs213@nitk.edu.in, 8971250214
+  **Member-1:** 221CS213, Chanakya Pavan Kumar S, chanakya.221cs213@nitk.edu.in, 8971250214

-  > Member-2:  221CS233, Palli Abhishek Kumar, palliabhishekkumar.221cs233@nitk.edu.in, 8328472495
+  **Member-2:**  221CS233, Palli Abhishek Kumar, palliabhishekkumar.221cs233@nitk.edu.in, 8328472495

-  > Member-3:  221CS257, Tumula Sarath Chandra, tumulasarathchandra.221cs257@nitk.edu.in, 9100962708
+  **Member-3:**  221CS257, Tumula Sarath Chandra, tumulasarathchandra.221cs257@nitk.edu.in, 9100962708
 </details>

 <!-- Second Section -->
 ### **Abstract**
 <details>
   <summary>Detail</summary>

-> <p align="justify">In this mini-project, we will create a comprehensive smart home automation system that uses a combination of sensors and logic gates to access our home through remote and trigger alarms in case of unauthorized movements.
-A smart home automation system is an integrated network of devices and sensors within a home that communicate and interact with each other, as well as with the homeowner, to control over various devices.
+<p align="justify">In this mini-project, we will create a comprehensive smart home automation system that uses a combination of sensors and logic gates to access our home through remote and trigger alarms in case of unauthorized movements.
+A smart home automation system is an integrated network of devices and sensors within a home that communicate andinteract with each other, as well as with the homeowner, to control over various devices.
 The advanced systems utilize modern technologies, including the Internet of Things(IoT), wireless communication protocols, and artificial intelligence, to transform a traditional home into a connected and intelligent living space.</p>

 Our motivation for developing this project stems from a deep enthusiasm for smart home technology.
 We are inspired by its numerous advantages, which include:
 - **Convenience:** Smart home technology makes life easier by automating various tasks and providing control at your fingertips.